Peru’s fight against corruption: ‘Encouraging’ or ‘horrible’?

 Trust – or a lack thereof – also plays into the hands of Peru’s prosecutors, Mr. Costa says.

 “A trait of Peruvians is that we don’t trust each other, especially among the elites, and that, in a way, is a positive for the independence and functioning of the prosecutor’s office,” he says.
-Divided business and political elites are more likely to enjoy the prospect of seeing rivals prosecuted, he says, than to circle the wagon in common defense.
+Divided business and political elites are more likely to enjoy the prospect of seeing rivals prosecuted, he says, than to circle the wagons in common defense.

 To underscore that point, Mr. Freeman of CFR points to Guatemala, where in recent years investigators pursued multiple high-profile corruption cases against important politicians.